 While Tai Xu advocated what he referred to as human-life Buddhism, Nhất Hạnh developed this philosophy further.
 Essentially, the 'Engaged Buddhism' he teaches focuses on using the insight gained through meditation and dharma teachings to ease economic, social and political suffering within society.

-This quote actually originates from an interview with Lion's Roar magazine and perfectly captures Thích Nhất Hạnh's core belief in 'Engaged Buddhism', which became especially important to him and his spiritual community in the midst of the Vietnam War, during which they aided those that were experiencing the horrors.
+The quote above actually originates from an interview with Lion's Roar magazine and perfectly captures Thích Nhất Hạnh's core belief in 'Engaged Buddhism', which became especially important to him and his spiritual community in the midst of the Vietnam War, during which they aided those that were experiencing the horrors.

 Thích Nhất Hạnh: an influential figure in the fields of mindfulness, meditation and Zen Buddhism